The Surprising Benefits of Regenerative Farming Practices

 Regenerative farming teaches us humility.
 Who else can laugh at their perfectly laid plans being uprooted by a mischievous goat?

-the benefits I undergone from applying regenerative techniques:
+the benefits I experienced from applying regenerative techniques:

 - Healthier Soil: No-till farming and composting helped improve soil structure and fertility, front-running to healthier plants.